WrRaThY/WrRaThY.github.io/_posts/2024-12-11-zsh-on-windows-git-bash.md

 Well, yeah.
 But it requires some work.
 The resources I used (linked at the bottom) are a bit outdated, so here is the updated version

+## Edit: Maybe steps 1-3 are not needed anymore

+There is an alternative that I just discovered (but didn't test as I had the whole setup ready).
+Get the latest [RubyInstaller](https://rubyinstaller.org/downloads/).
+It will install ruby and MSYS2 and it will configure pacman and other things for you.
+Potentially ;)

 ## 1. install [msys2](https://www.msys2.org/) and follow [this](https://stackoverflow.com/a/73565205/20691743)
    2. I didn’t follow it fully - it was hard to copy those files on windows.
 What worked for me was just copy-pasting things that returned as errors when running the commands below

 ## 2. run the following:

 ```shell
 mkdir -p /var/lib/pacman
 pacman-key --init